 Your primary thesis advisor.
 If you are working with two advisors, or if there are other advisors involved in the thesis process, they may be asked to read the thesis as well and consult with the primary advisor on the grade.

 4) When is the final printed version of the thesis due?

-This is due by January 31 to Dr. Greene.
+This is due by February 1st (submit to the Associate Director)

 Polish the final draft with correct formatting of notes, bibliography, margins, title pages, pagination, etc., proof read it, and have several copies inexpensively printed and bound.
 [One copy goes to the department; you may give one copy to your advisor; you might want a few copies for yourself and to show to a future employer/admissions officer, etc.]

 5) How does 498 count in the major?

 HSOC 498 can be used as a concentration or submajor elective.

 Senior Symposium for thesis writers is held during reading period at the end of spring term.
 (Spring 2015 on May 1st) It is required for all senior thesis writers and is the final step of getting honors in the major.
 (There are no exemptions.)